vakshit/rduino4/readme.md

     pub fn name(&self) -> PortName {
         let addr = (self as *const Port) as u32;
         match addr {
-            // Return PortName::C if the address matches the starting address of port C as specified in section 11.1.4 }
+            // Return PortName::C if the address matches the starting address of port C as specified in section 11.1.4.
+Reject if address is wrong and return error.
+        }
     }
 }